rendered-obsolete/rendered-obsolete.github.io/_drafts/2018/rust-thrift.md

 Wrap output protocol with [`TMultiplexedOutputProtocol`](https://docs.rs/thrift/0.0.4/thrift/protocol/struct.TMultiplexedOutputProtocol.html) so we can have multiple `T*SyncClient`s that share a single TCP connection (or other transport).
 The first argument, `service_name`, is application-defined name given to the service- here `"SER_L10NSERVICE"`.
 Although not a thrift requirement, the server side of our application is expecting it.

-When the client wants to do RPC:
-1.
-Requests from client specify a service and method by name: `SER_L10NSERVICE:GetCurrentLanguage`.
+To do RPC, make request using client method.
 If you check the generated C# and rust source code, notice:
-- Serialized messages use names from the thrift specification
 - Rust methods use snake-case: `get_current_language()`
-- C# methods omit `Async` suffix
+- `async` C# methods append `Async` suffix: `GetCurrentLanguageAsync()`
+- Serialized messages specify method by name from the thrift specification: `GetCurrentLanguage`
+- Multiplexing adds service name: `SER_L10NSERVICE:GetCurrentLanguage`

 ## Server

 For the server-side I'm testing with [our latest release](https://github.com/subor/sdk/releases) of [layer0]({% post_url /2018/2018-08-21-windows-services %}).

-This is a compatible server in C# using the same thrift file:
+Here's a compatible server in C# using the same thrift files:
 ```csharp
 class Program
 {